Kwilso3412/Case_Study_Implement_Telehealth/README.md

 [HealthData.gov](https://healthdata.gov) regularly update the dataset with various information, such as critical staffing shortages, inpatient bed used, admissions for both adult & pediatric and much more.

-This case study will focus on the benefits of implementing a telemedicine system and how the hospital can better serve its patients and reduce the spread of COVID-19.
+This case study will focus on the benefits of implementing a telemedicine/telehealth system and how the hospital can better serve its patients and reduce the spread of COVID-19.

 I used SQL and MySQL to query data.
 To complete the analysis, I used Python in Rstudio.
 Then finally the case study was created in RMarkdown and then Knit into a sharable pdf with links to various resources.